borkdude/html/README.md

 - New and thus not as mature and battle tested as other libraries.
 Issues + PRs welcome though.

+In this README, all example results are written as strings.
+In reality they are a `borkdude.html.Html` object which just contains a string.
+This is done to prevent issues with double-encoding.

 ## Examples

 ``` clojure